-Online agriculture degrees are ideal for farmers.
+An accelerated agriculture degree can be are ideal for farmers.
+Why farming degrees online?
 You can schedule your coursework around the work on the farm and do it when it’s convenient.
 You already have the experience you need so it is just a matter of getting the degree so you can prove you are qualified.
 The one drawback of online education is the lack of practical experience, and that is not a drawback if you are already doing the work.

 Methodology: Ranking the Fastest Online Agriculture Degree Programs